The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 Electrical Hazards

-Portland's pre-1990 housing stock has electrical systems that were acceptable when installed — and are now known safety and fire risks.
+The Portland metro's pre-1990 housing stock has electrical systems that were code-compliant when installed and are now known fire and shock risks.

 • Aluminum branch circuit wiring